jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 ### 123B Protection order
 (1) This section applies if—
+  (a) an offender is convicted of, or is under section 106 discharged without conviction for, a family violence offence; andExamplesConvicted of family violence offenceThe offender is convicted of a family violence offence and is discharged, under section 108.The offender is convicted of a family violence offence and is ordered to appear for sentence if called on, under section 110.
-  (a) an offender is convicted of a family violence offence; and (b) there is not currently in force a protection order against the offender made under the Family Violence Act 2018 for the protection of the victim of the offence.
+  (b) there is not currently in force a protection order against the offender made under the Family Violence Act 2018 for the protection of the victim of the offence.
 (2) The court may make a protection order against the offender if— (a) it is satisfied that the making of the order is necessary for the protection of the victim of the offence; and